minvws/nl-kat-mula/docs/proposal.md

 * Priority queue is implemented as a heap and maintained in memory

 * Recreate state of priority queue from persistent storage

+* Two queues need to be implemented, one for boefjes, and one for normalizers

 **Calculation**